 We are very grateful for your continued participation in the Long Life Family Study and with your help we have reached the very exciting midpoint of the Visit 2 phase of our study.
 For those of you who have completed a second home visit, we have enjoyed seeing you in person again!
 It has been our pleasure to have an opportunity to touch base with you during this important phase of LLFS.
 If we have not yet contacted you for Visit 2, we will be within the next year.
-It is optimal that we see you in person if at all possible so that we can gain a better understanding of the mechanisms behind achieving a long and healthy life.
-Of course, we also enjoy speaking to each of you once per year for our usual surveillance follow-up call.
+It is important to us that we see you in person if at all possible so that we can gain a better understanding of the mechanisms behind achieving a long and healthy life.
+Everyone in the LLFS will be contacted once per year for our usual surveillance follow-up call.

-With your cooperation and enthusiasm about LLFS, we have assembled and maintained contact with an exceptionally long-lived and special cohort!
-As of July 14, 2016, 1922 participants have been seen across all four field centers (University of Pittsburgh, Columbia University, Boston University and the University of Southern Denmark) for Visit 2.
-Currently, our oldest living participant is 105 years of age!
-Additionally, we have 31 participants age 100+ and many of them are still very active and healthy.
+With your help, we have assembled and maintained contact with an exceptionally long lived and special cohort!
+As of July 14, 2016, 1922 participants have been seen across all four field centers (Columbia University, University of Pittsburgh, Boston University and University of Southern Denmark) for Visit 2.
+Currently, our oldest living participant is 105 years of age.
+Additionally, we have 31 participants who are over age 100 and many of them are very active and healthy.
 Of the 1922 participants seen during Visit 2, 24% are in the oldest generation and 76% are in the offspring generation.
-We have also enrolled 361 spouses of offspring and 98 new participants wanted to join the study in this second phase!
+We have also enrolled 361 spouses of offspring and 98 new participants from already enrolled families.
 Each family member, regardless of age or whether s/he is a blood relative, is a critically important part of this groundbreaking investigation into the secrets of longevity.

-Our Pitt team has visited 478 of the 980 participants that we plan to see for a second in person visit.
-Since your participation in this study is crucial for aiding us to determine the secrets to living a long and healthy life, we have been happy to traverse the country to meet with you again in person!
-We have recently traveled to lowa, Michigan, and the greater Washington DC area.
-We have upcoming trips to California, Ohio, Kentucky, Texas and back to Michigan this fall.
-We are always especially grateful for your speedy returned calls to us and your flexibility.
-With careful collaboration amongst the US field centers, we may also ask your permission to be visited by our colleagues that have a trip planned to your region of the country.
+The Boston Medical Center team has visited 530 participants of a total of 981 participants who we plan to see for Visit 2.
+Aside from visiting our participants in the local New England area, we have also recently travelled to see our participants who reside in Washington, Oregon, Idaho, Montana, California, Texas, Indiana, Tennessee, Georgia, North Carolina, South Carolina, Virginia, Florida, New York, New Brunswick and Prince Edward Island.
+Since your participation in this study is crucial for aiding us to determine the secrets to living a long and healthy life, we have been happy to traverse the country to meet with you again.
+With careful collaboration among the US field centers, we may ask your permission to be visited by a different field center that has a trip planned to your region of the country.

-Please continue to keep us posted on how you and your family members are doing and let us know if your address or phone number changes.
-We don't want to lose contact!
-We cannot continue to understand the keys to exceptional survival without each one of you.
-For more information about the LLFS, which is funded by the National Institute on Aging of the National Institutes of Health, contact Dr. Nancy Glynn, Program Director, University of Pittsburgh Field Center, at 412.383.1309 or toll-free 1-800-552-8140 or epidnwg@pitt.edu.
+Please continue to keep us posted on how you and your family members are doing.
+We cannot continue to understand the keys to exceptional survival without each of you.
+If you have any questions about LLFS, which is funded by the National Institute on Aging of the National Institutes of Health, contact us at the Boston Field Center by toll-free telephone at 1-888-333-6327 ex.
+1 or by email at stacy@bu.edu.

-We look forward to visiting with you and/or speaking to you soon!
+We look forward to visiting you and/or speaking to you soon!